dfinity/ic-staking-documentation/docs/5-post-staking-activities/5-1-set-neuron-to-follow.md

 Currently, voting is not possible with `quill`.

-- To vote you will have to do the following:
+- To vote you can do the following:
     1. Go to the NNS frontend dapp: [https://nns.ic0.app/](https://nns.ic0.app/)

 a.
 This may require you to get an [Internet Identity](https://identity.ic0.app/)

-    2. Get your NNS frontend dapp principal for your identity anchor
+2. Under the `neuron` tab, you can find your principal id

-    3. Add this principal as a Hot Key with `quill` to your neuron
+3. Add this principal id as a Hot Key with `quill` to your neuron

         If you choose this, see section "5.4 Adding a hot key."

-    4. You can vote with that II via the NNS frontend dapp.
+    4. You can vote with your Internet Identity via the NNS frontend dapp.